South African Airways: Head office

-South African Airways is headquartered in Airways Park on the grounds of OR Tambo International Airport in Kempton Park, Ekurhuleni, Gauteng.
+South African Airways is headquartered in Airways Park on the grounds of O. R. Tambo International Airport in Kempton Park, Ekurhuleni, Gauteng.
 The building was developed by Stauch Vorster Architects.
 Completed in March 1997 for R70 million, the 27000 sqm current head-office building links to three older buildings.

 South African Airways moved its head office from Durban to Rand Airport in Germiston on 1 July 1935.
 Before the head office moved to its current location, the airline's head office was in the Airways Towers in Johannesburg.